zombieCraig/UDSim/README.md

 Simulation is also good for testing out CAN related tools or providing classes.
 Please note that simulation mode (in it's current revision) won't make up traffic it has never seen.
-So don't expect to query informtion in simulation mode that you it hasn't seen traffic for.
+So don't expect to query information in simulation mode that you it hasn't seen traffic for.

 ### Simulation Options
 There are two options available on a modules info card: Fake Responses and Ignore.
 Ignore is